 They Really Hit It Out Of The Park

-Talk about a fun and super friendly couple.
-As a wedding photographer in Orange County you really look forward to working with couple’s like Stephanie and Keith, and believe me I have worked with many of them.
-These two just seemed so in tuned with one another that even I felt it inside of me.
+Talk about a fun and super-friendly couple.
+As a wedding photographer in Orange County, you really look forward to working with couples like Stephanie and Keith and believe me I have worked with many of them.
+These two just seemed so in tune with one another that even I felt it inside of me.

 Stephanie and Keith are getting married at the Red Horse Barn in Huntington Beach in April.
-If you have never attended a wedding there it’s really incredible and you have to schedule it well in advanced.
-Here’s a recent Red Horse Barn wedding we did ( http://three16photography.com/red-horse-barn-wedding-eric-jennifer/ ) and we’re really look forward to returning to Red Horse Barn for three more weddings we have scheduled for this year.
+If you have never attended a wedding there it’s really incredible and you have to schedule it well in advance.
+Here’s a recent Red Horse Barn wedding we did ( red-horse-barn-wedding-eric-jennifer ) and we’re really looking forward to returning to Red Horse Barn for three more weddings we have scheduled for this year.
 They have an amazing staff and we love working with them.

 Enjoy Stephanie and Keith’s Journey….

 Q: What do you do for work and what do you enjoy most about it?

 A: I’m an RN in a pediatric emergency room.
 Taking care of sick kids isn’t easy, but seeing a kid feel better and smile when they leave is the best part of my job.

 Q: How did you first meet Keith?
 Describe to us your thoughts upon first meeting him… was he goofy, weird, prince charming, etc?